I’ve been a fan of acupressure mats for years, but the Aku Mat has really changed the game.

 I’ve started using it as part of my daily routine, as I find the more I use it, the more benefit I feel.

 In our Q&A with the AkuSpike CEO, he summed it up best, by saying:

 Aku is designed for those who understand optimal health can only be achieved through daily practice and refinement.

 2. Reduce stress and anxiety

 The Aku Mat can hit pressure points on the neck, promoting thyroid health, which helps to reduce stress and anxiety.

-I love using the mat for chronic neck pain.
+I love using the mat and acupressure therapy for chronic neck pain.
 As I mentioned before, just by rolling up the mat and positioning it underneath my neck I can enjoy almost instant relief from pain.

 3. Recover from muscular injury